 Wachtell Lipton consistently ranks near the very top of legal advisors by transaction dollar volume, notwithstanding that we are significantly smaller than all of our major competitors.
-Over the past five years, Wachtell Lipton has been a legal advisor on seven of the ten largest transactions in the United States and six of the ten largest transactions globally, as well as numerous other acquisition and restructuring transactions across many industries and of every description.
+Over the past five years, Wachtell Lipton has been a legal advisor on eight of the ten largest transactions in the United States and seven of the ten largest transactions globally, as well as numerous other acquisition and restructuring transactions across many industries and of every description.

 Creativity in Service of Our Clients